-Efficient Irrigation Rebate Program
+Efficient Irrigation Rebate

 This program is available to direct City water customers with existing, working, irrigation systems that are interested implementing some strategies to make it more efficient.
 Irrigation systems installed since 2009 probably won't qualify for the rebate.

-Efficient Toilet Rebate Program
+Commercial Property Toilet Rebate

-This program is available to direct City water customers with properties that were built prior to January 1, 1996.
-New toilets must be selected off of the EPA’s WaterSense toilet list, found on the WaterSense web site AND use less than 1.28 gallons per flush.
-The rebate amount is 50% of the cost of the toilet, up to $100, when purchased from a Round Rock retailer.
-Submit a completed application form and a copy of the toilet purchase receipts after the new toilet(s) are installed.
+This new program is available to commercial properties that are direct City water customers that were built prior to January 1, 2006.
+New tank-type toilets must be selected off of the EPA’s WaterSense toilet list, found on the WaterSense web site.
+New flushometer toilets must MaP tested and use 1.28 gpf, or less.

-Efficient Clothes Washer Rebate Program
+Clothes Washer Rebate

 Clothes washers account for 22% of the water use inside our homes.
 By replacing older models with new, front-loading efficient washers, water use can be reduced by 15 – 40 percent, depending on how old your previous washer is.
 Washers today are much more efficient than those manufactured prior to 1998!
 Energy Star labeled washers use 20% less energy, 35% less water, and have larger wash tubs, which means fewer loads.